DiazBejaranoD/jcrfsuite/README.md

 Jcrfsuite can be dropped into any Java web applications and run without problem with JVM's class loader.

+### EDIT - Included MacOS aarch64 support through custom build

+Go to misc directory and extract the contents of crfsuite-mac-aarch64-build.tar.gz Run `sh build.sh` and wait until it ends.
+The new native library with JNI will be generated - as libcrfsuite.dylib If it's not generated, it's likely that some small adjustment needs to be done to adapt to the underlying platform.

+Create a new directory within the loader dirs of the jcrfsuite project and place there the new lib:

+`resources/crfsuite-0.12/Mac/aarch64`

+try to run `mvn clean package` to see if the new .jar is generated.
+It's recommended to increase the pom.xml version.

 ### Maven dependency
 ```xml
 <dependency>